Winners of the 23rd Woollahra Small Sculpture Prize

 Artist Talks and Workshops

-Over the course of the exhibition, artist Kien Situ will deliver a workshop, and UAP will present a special panel discussion on Professionalising Your Practice in the Public Sphere.
+Over the course of the exhibition, artist Kien Situ delivered a workshop, and UAP presented a special panel discussion on Professionalising Your Practice in the Public Sphere.